dancer1325/vuejs-docs-v3/src/guide/quick-start.md

 [CodePen Demo >](https://codepen.io/vuejs-examples/pen/eYQpQEG)

 :::tip
-Many of the examples for Composition API throughout the guide will be using the `<script setup>` syntax, which requires build tools.
-If you intend to use Composition API without a build step, consult the usage of the [`setup()` option](/api/composition-api-setup).
+Many of the examples for Composition API throughout the guide will be using the `<script setup>` syntax, which requires build tools
+* If you intend to use Composition API without a build step, consult the usage of the [`setup()` option](/api/composition-api-setup).
 :::

 </div>

 ### Using the ES Module Build {#using-the-es-module-build}

-Throughout the rest of the documentation, we will be primarily using [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax.
-Most modern browsers now support ES modules natively, so we can use Vue from a CDN via native ES modules like this:
+Throughout the rest of the documentation, we will be primarily using [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax
+* Most modern browsers now support ES modules natively, so we can use Vue from a CDN via native ES modules like this:

 <div class="options-api">